ibm-cloud-architecture/refarch-privatecloud/Resiliency/Configure_HA_ICP_cluster.md

 Distributed+Replica: 3
 ```

-Use the output of the command to mount the volume across all master servers, using the ansible [mount](http://docs.ansible.com/ansible/latest/mount_module.html) module:
+Use the output of the command to mount the volume across all master servers, using the ansible [mount](http://docs.ansible.com/ansible/latest/mount_module.html) module.
+Note that the heketi output uses commas (`,`) in the mount options, while the mount command uses colons (`:`).

 ```bash
 ansible -i hostlist.txt master -b -m mount -a 'src=172.16.40.170:/var_lib_registry path=/var/lib/registry fstype=glusterfs opts=defaults,_netdev,backup-volfile-servers=172.16.40.171:172.16.40.172 state=mounted'